Archival Gicleé Editions

 Around the turn of the century Iris printers were overtaken by large format printers made by other companies, notably Epson.
 These printers use pigment inks that are more durable and able to resist the ravages of time and the environment.
 While most of today’s versions still use ink sets based on the classic CMYK model, additional ink tones have been introduced to further improve the quality of reproduction.

-For example the 17- and 44-inch Epson fine art machines used at Moab Printworks have a total of nine UltraChrome inks installed, including a choice of matt and photo blacks (used alternately depending on the qualities of the paper) plus light black, light light black, vivid cyan, light cyan, vivid magenta, light magenta and yellow.
+For example the Epson fine art machines used at Moab Printworks have a total of nine UltraChrome inks installed, including a choice of matte and photo blacks (used alternately depending on the qualities of the paper) plus light black, light light black, vivid cyan, light cyan, vivid magenta, light magenta and yellow.
 When printed on acid-free papers, these inks are truly archival and will remain bright for a hundred years or more with proper care.

+We produce artist’s editions of unsurpassed quality and at reasonable cost.
 Gicleé editions can give your artwork a kind of immortality by making fine art reproductions that continue to sell for years, even long after the original might have been sold.
-We can print your art on fine art papers, and even canvas or metal.
+We can print your art on fine art papers, and even canvas.

-To discuss the opportunities of making gicleés part of your marketing plan, give us a call at 435-355-0121.
+To discuss the opportunities of making gicleés part of your marketing plan, call us at 435-355-0121 or send emails to email@example.com to let us know how we can help.